Mitoplast: How mitoplasts are most commonly created

-History of Mitoplast Creation
+History of mitoplast creation

 The scientific understanding of mitochondria has grown tremendously since the 1930s due to development of the electron microscope.
 By the early 1950s, scientists were able establish to that mitochondria had two distinct membranes.
 However, since mitochondrial research was primarily focused on the electron transport chain and oxidative phosphorylation, it was not until over a decade later that methods were developed to separate the two mitochondrial membranes from each other.

 During the mid-to-late 1960s, several independent laboratories claimed they had successfully separated the outer mitochondrial membrane and inner mitochondrial membrane.
-In March of 1967, a team of researchers from the Nutritional Physiology Laboratory in France published an article that discussed their studies of the enzymatic activities of the outer mitochondrial membrane.
+In March 1967, a team of researchers from the Nutritional Physiology Laboratory in France published an article that discussed their studies of the enzymatic activities of the outer mitochondrial membrane.
 Since their studies required the isolation of the outer mitochondrial membrane, a method based on the successive actions of digitonin and sonication for separating the two mitochondrial membranes was also described.
 To complete their isolation procedure, the crude fraction of the outer membrane was purified using differential centrifugation.
-About a year later in July of 1968, a research team from the Department of Physiological Chemistry at Johns Hopkins School of Medicine published an article describing their method for separation of the mitochondrial membranes in rat livers also using digitonin and differential centrifugation.
+About a year later in July 1968, a research team from the Department of Physiological Chemistry at Johns Hopkins School of Medicine published an article describing their method for separation of the mitochondrial membranes in rat livers also using digitonin and differential centrifugation.
 In addition to separating the outer and inner membranes, they were able to further separate the inner membrane and matrix through treatment with a nonionic detergent called Lubrol.
 This process then allowed for calculation of the relative protein content within each mitochondrial component.
 The rationale amongst both articles for using low concentrations of digitonin to detach the outer mitochondrial membrane was that the outer membrane was rich in cholesterol which would cause it to bind to the digitonin.
 After further study, the research team from Johns Hopkins was able to refine their method of mitoplast preparation to produce mitochondria without an outer membrane and with a relatively intact inner membrane and matrix.

 Another procedure for mitoplast preparation, described by two additional research groups, took advantage of the selective shrinking of the inner membrane after liver mitochondria were exposed to a swelling-contraction cycle.
 During this procedure, the swollen outer membrane ruptured either spontaneously or ideally after being subjected to gentle sonication.
 Following the rupture of the outer membrane, the inner membrane components could be separated from the outer membrane by differential centrifugation.
 This procedure is effective due to the distinct differences between the outer and inner mitochondrial membranes, specifically those regarding osmotic behavior and permeability.
 According to extensive research, the inner membrane is able to respond to changes in osmotic pressure by unfolding and refolding.
 However, the outer membrane has shown no reversible responses to changes in osmotic pressure.
 Therefore, the distention and rupture of the outer membrane is a passive process caused by unfolding of the inner membrane due to change in osmotic pressure.